radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ### Banner
-A custom message can be added to the banner of RadiantOne User Interface pages.
-This includes the Classic Control Panel, the Server Control Panel, the login page, and the logout landing page.
+A custom message can be added to the banner of the RadiantOne Control Panel pages.
+This also includes the login and the logout landing pages.

 To add a custom message: